So, that’s a great question.

 So, that’s fee number two.

-So, let’s say your tenant decides to stay in the property, in your house another 12 months, there’s probably gonna be a renewal fee.
+So, let’s say your resident decides to stay in the property, in your house another 12 months, there’s probably gonna be a renewal fee.

-And that is for the property management company to contact the tenant and see if they…first they’re going contact you and say, “Do you want to rent to this tenant again?”
+And that is for the property management company to contact the resident and see if they…first they’re going contact you and say, “Do you want to rent to this resident again?”

 The Owner Has Agreed!